ZiweiYe/ZiweiYe.github.io/_pages/conference.md

 ## 2021
 AERE Summer Conference, “Will Tests Lead to More Informed Antibiotics Use?
-An Application in Veterinarian Diagnostic Deci-sions” (with H. Feng, D.A.
+An Application in Veterinarian Diagnostic Decisions” (with H. Feng, D.A.
 Hennessy).

 AERE Summer Conference, “Assessing the Efficiency of Veterinary Feed Directive in Reducing Antibiotics Use” (with H. Feng*, D.A.
 Hennessy).